wfunk-lumeris/Covid/README.md

 |          High (75% reduction in hospitalizations) | $1,110 | $443 |

-Taken together, these analyses support our view that our model will improve the ability of providers to support proactive management to keep people as healthy as possible and at home.
+Predictive models in general, including ours, are far from perfect.
+The lack of perfection falls into several categories including, overlooking patients who are truly high risk and misidentifying patients as high risk who are not truly high risk.
+Some models provide results that are worse than merely guessing at who is high risk, while others vastly exceed the probabilities of guessing.
+Fortunately, there are ways to quantify whether a model is better or worse than guessing.
+We tested our model and it is far better than guessing.
+Given this, we're confident that our model will improve the ability of providers to support proactive management to keep people as healthy as possible and at home.